New & Used Ford F-150: In Depth

 See our 2015 Ford F-150 preview for pricing with options, specifications, and gas mileage ratings

 Available in all sorts of drivetrain configurations, bed lengths, body styles, and trim levels, the F-Series shares some running gear with Ford's Expedition and Lincoln Navigator full-size sport-utility vehicles.
-Over the years, it has even spawned short-lived Lincoln Blackwood and Lincoln Mark LT versions--both resounding market flops.
+Over the years, it has also spawned the short-lived Lincoln Blackwood and Lincoln Mark LT versions--both resounding market flops in the U.S., although the later is still sold in Mexico.

 The first Ford F-150

-Ford first sold a full-size pickup truck without any passenger-car roots in 1948.
+Although Ford had previously built passenger-car-based trucks, the company sold its first true full-size pickups in 1948.
 Throughout much of the next decades its F-Series pickup trucks came with six- or eight-cylinder engines; three-, four- and five-speed manual transmissions; and a single two-door body style.
 By 1960, the "F-100" had been christened at the entry level, with F-250 and F-350 versions available with an early kind of four-wheel drive.
 As most trucks of the era were designed as "flareside" models, Ford added a plain-sided Styleside version that would dominate sales from then on.

 For the fourth-generation F-100, Ford added a "Ranger" trim level and briefly built some trucks with unibody construction, returning to body-on-frame designs in the mid-1960s.
 Four-door models were offered, as were versions that adopted camper tops easily.
-A fifth generation arrived in 1967, with plainer sheetmetal but the essential truck features intact--V-8 or in-line six engine, two- or four-door body styles, and payload capacity into heavy-duty territory.
-The sixth-generation truck is known primarily for adding the 302 V-8 to the lineup, to spawning a new two-door Bronco SUV--and to bringing the F-150 badge to the lineup with a higher-payload version of the existing F-100.
+A fifth generation arrived in 1967, with plainer sheetmetal but the essential truck features intact--V-8 or in-line six engine, two- and four-door body styles, and payload capacity into heavy-duty territory.
+The sixth-generation truck is known primarily for adding the 302 V-8 to the lineup, spawning a new two-door Bronco SUV, and bringing the F-150 badge to the lineup; the latter was a higher-payload version of the existing F-100.

 The eleventh-generation F-150 arrived in 2004 and began to revert the truck's shape to its more angular past.
 A more upright grille, and more squared-off window openings were the hallmarks of the design.
 While it didn't change much mechanically, it did introduce standard curtain airbags and stability control to the full-size pickup range at Ford.
 The company put special attention into reducing the truck's cost and complexity, making it easier to build--and even more reliable.
 By some measures, it was considered the most reliable pickup truck ever built.
 Ford attempted another Lincoln pickup from this generation--the Lincoln Mark LT, which like the Blackwood before it, was a sales flop.